-- Car accidents, as the sheet metal in a passenger car can break apart and sliver in a collision with a heavy limo.
+- Car accidents, as the sheet metal in a passenger car, can break apart and sliver in a collision with a massive limo.
 This can cut victims’ bodies in lacerations or cause passengers to be tossed out of the vehicle if not buckled.

 - Pedestrian accidents, with victims being hit in a crosswalk, leading to friction burns, road rash, or worse.

 - Limo overcrowding accidents, as seen in more detail below.
 A too heavy vehicle with too many people inside can cause increased accidents.

 - Limos operating within California get regulated by the Public Utilities Commission, or PUC and the California Highway Patrol (CHP).
 Interstate transportation gets governed by the federal Department of Transportation or DOT.

 If you or a loved one has been injured due to a limousine crash, a specialized attorney is needed for the complexity of the case.
 This deals with California livery law dealing with vehicles carrying multiple passengers.
 Livery law applies to limos, as it did include the boarding and care of horses in the past.
 Today, it deals with larger vehicles, including limos, buses, and boats.
 (Free Dictionary.)

 What the California Legislature and DMV say About Limousine Law & Regulations

 “SECTION 1.
 Section 27315 of the California Vehicle Code is amended to read: 27315. (a(2) The operator of a limousine for hire or the operator of an authorized emergency vehicle, as defined in subdivision (a) of Section 165, shall not operate the limousine for hire or authorized emergency vehicle unless the operator and any passengers four years of age or over and weighing 40 pounds or more, in the front seat are properly restrained by a safety belt. . .”